A good bug report helps fix the bugs more effectively. Here’s how to write an excellent bug report:

 #1) Report the problem immediately

 If you find any bugs while testing, then you do not need to wait to write a detailed bug report later.
 Instead, write a bug report immediately.
-This will ensure a good and reproducible Bug report.
-If you decide to write the Bug report later on then there is a higher chance to miss the important steps in your report.
+This will ensure an effective Bug report.
+If you decide to file a Bug report later on then there is a higher chance that you will miss the important steps in your report.